HMCA Privacy Notice

 You may withdraw consent at any time by emailing firstname.lastname@example.org, phoning 01423 866985 or writing to: The DPO, Beech Hall, Knaresborough, Yorkshire, HG5 0EA

 HMCA will process personal data during the duration of the policy and will continue to store personal data for six years after the policy has terminated in order to meet any subsequent legal liabilities.
-Where individuals have enquired about a policy but not accepted it, HMCA will continue to maintain contact for up to three years after which any personal data will be deleted.
+Where individuals have enquired about a policy but not accepted it, HMCA will continue to maintain contact for up to four years after which any personal data will be deleted.

 3) Why does HMCA need to collect and store personal data?